bioinformatics-core-shared-training/RNAseq_May_2020_remote/index.md

 ## Course etiquette

-As this course is being taught onoine and there are a large number of participants, we will alls need to follow a [few simple rules](https://docs.google.com/presentation/d/e/2PACX-1vQv9nTlsdRC9iZJU138tLL1jrwNoryp8P-FnXxb_ugOOWjbav4QHTLYLLZj2KK4kTO0_3x3VlzSdrUu/pub?start=false&loop=false&delayms=3000) to ensure things run as smoothly as possible:
+As this course is being taught online and there are a large number of participants, we will alls need to follow a [few simple rules](https://docs.google.com/presentation/d/e/2PACX-1vQv9nTlsdRC9iZJU138tLL1jrwNoryp8P-FnXxb_ugOOWjbav4QHTLYLLZj2KK4kTO0_3x3VlzSdrUu/pub?start=false&loop=false&delayms=3000) to ensure things run as smoothly as possible:

 1. Please mute your microphone